Ahmad-Waliullah-Khan/topprop-backend/README.md

 ### Seed Data
 If you would like to work with a local DB instance, it is recommended to copy at least the admin user.
 If not you can simulate a sign-up API call using the admin email provided in the `.env` file and that will create an admin.

+###  Migrations

+By default the app is configured to run migration on every startup, however, there are some commands that help to perform this actions.
+To know more details, please see [this](https://loopback.io/doc/en/lb4/Database-migrations.html)

 ### Postman
 A copy of the collection will be provided along with the environments